shanewholloway/js-imm-dom/README.md

 ## Size Cost in Bytes

-To be embedded in each web component custom elemenet, the individual pieces must be small.
+To be embedded in each web component custom element, the individual pieces must be small.

 The entire library is ~ **3000 bytes** minified; ~ **1300 brotli**.
 However, the library is _designed to include only the parts actually used_.
-Perfect for paring with a tree-shaking tool like [rollup][].
+Perfect for pairing with a tree-shaking tool like [rollup][].

 | module          |   brotli | minified |   source |
 |:----------------|---------:|---------:|---------:|